+A Patent is granted for new or novel inventions, having unique inventive steps and capable of industrial application.
+Patenting an invention is a tedious process and so is the creation of invention.
+Therefore, it is always advisable to go for patent search and analysis to avoid any last-minute hustle.
 A Patent search is usually done before applying the patentable work to the Registry so that if any discrepancy shows up, the inventor can modify it.
 A Patent Search is a mechanism of going through patent documents available in the database to check for similar or identical inventions.
 Also, a Prior art search is conducted in non-patented documents that might have an impact on your invention.

 The following are the Patent Searches conducted by Patent Agents and Attorneys

 Freedom to operate search – Procedure and usage

 Also known as Right to Use Search, Freedom to Operate Search includes a comprehensive and specialized search of the patent literature.
 This search focuses on the un-expired and published patents.
 The patent being territorial in nature has limited scope and duration.
 Hence, it is advisable to have a complete search analysis done before proceeding with the application.